F.A.Q.

 Answer: A certified translator is a member in good standing of a professional translation association in Canada or abroad.
 Their certification must be confirmed by a seal or stamp that shows the translator’s membership number.
 All stamps and seals that are not in English or French must also be translated.
 Any family member, representative or consultant of the applicant who may be a lawyer, notary or translator is not permitted to translate documents.
 A translator in the process of receiving their certification or accreditation is not considered a certified translator for IRCC’s purposes.
 REFERENCE

 Here in the province of British Columbia, the only professional translation association is S.T.I.B.C.
 (The Society of Translators and Interpreters of British Columbia).
 You can access their official website by clicking this link: stibc.org.
-It is strongly advisable to look for a translator via the official S.T.I.B.C. directory for certified translators (as opposed to an online search engine such as Google Search which often does not specify the credentials of the translator).
-If certified translation is required, please make sure to only seek the assistance of a certified translator (such as myself) in order to avoid paying for the translation more than once.
+It is strongly advisable to look for a translator via the official S.T.I.B.C. directory for certified translators, as opposed to an online search engine such as Google Search, because through search engines alone, you would be unable check or verify the credentials of the translators claimed on various websites.
+If a certified translation is required, please make sure to only seek the assistance of a certified translator (such as myself) in order to avoid paying for the translation more than once.

 Q2: How do I request a quote or translation?